scala-network/DefyX/doc/design.md

 Both AesGenerator1R and AesGenerator4R were tested using the TestU01 library [[30](http://simul.iro.umontreal.ca/testu01/tu01.html)] intended for empirical testing of random number generators.
 The source code is available in [rng-tests.cpp](../src/tests/rng-tests.cpp).

 The tests sample about 200 MB ("SmallCrush" test), 500 GB ("Crush" test) or 4 TB ("BigCrush" test) of output from each generator.
-This is considerably more than the amounts generated in DefyX (2176 bytes for AesGenerator4R and 2 MiB for AesGenerator1R), so failures in the tests don't necessarily imply that the generators are not suitable for their use case.
+This is considerably more than the amounts generated in RandomX (2176 bytes for AesGenerator4R and 2 MiB for AesGenerator1R), so failures in the tests don't necessarily imply that the generators are not suitable for their use case.

 #### AesGenerator4R